On the equivalence between the Wilson flow and stout-link smearing: Introduction

-Recently, two of our collaborators had found that there is numerical equivalence between the spatial Wilson flow~\footnote{The diffusion is restricted only to spatial directions.} and the stout-link smearing in the glueball spectroscopy~\cite{{Sakai:2022mgd},{Sakai:2022zdc}}.
-In Ref.~\cite{Sakai:2022zdc}, an analytical proof of equivalence between the Wilson flow and the stout-link smearing was also provided in the zero limits of the lattice spacing $a$ and the stout-smearing parameter $\rho$.
-However, it is not obvious that they remain equivalent even with finite parameters within some numerical precision.
-We revisit an analytical proof of the equivalence between the Wilson flow and the stout-link smearing at the zero limits of both the lattice spacing $a$ and the stout-smearing parameter $\rho$ as given in Ref.~\cite{Sakai:2022zdc}, and give another proof that the equivalence of the two methods is satisfied {\it even if the lattice spacing $a$ is finite.} Therefore, in this paper, we would like to verify the equivalence of the two methods by measuring the expectation value of the action density $\langle E\rangle$ (see Sec.~\ref{sec:referece_scales} for definition) used to determine the Wilson flow scales $t_0$ and $\omega_0$, in numerical simulations.
+Recently, two of our collaborators had found that there is numerical equivalence between the spatial Wilson flow~\footnote{The diffusion is restricted only to spatial directions.} and the stout-link smearing in the glueball spectroscopy~\cite{{Sakai:2022zdc},{Sakai:2022mgd}}.
+To understand their numerical results, an analytical proof of equivalence between the Wilson flow and the stout-link smearing was also revisited in Ref.~\cite{Sakai:2022zdc}.
+Although, two of our collaborations gave a derivation of the Wilson-flow differential equation from the stout-link smearing in Ref.~\cite{Sakai:2022zdc}, there is some apparent error~\footnote{ In Eq.~(A.10) of Ref.~\cite{Sakai:2022zdc}, the higher-order terms involving iterated commutators of $iQ_\mu^{(k)}(x)$ and $\log{U^{(k)}_\mu(x)}$ that do not vanish even in the limit of $\rho\to 0$ are omitted.
+We thank M. Ammer for pointing out this apparent error~\cite{Ammer} in our proof represented in Ref.~\cite{Sakai:2022zdc}.} leading to the fact that the equivalence of the two methods is satisfied only at the zero limits of both the lattice spacing $a$ and the stout-smearing parameter $\rho$.
+One correcting the error in the previous proof presented in Ref.~\cite{Sakai:2022zdc}, we can explicitly derive a continuous version of the stout smearing procedure {\it at finite lattice spacing $a$} in the limit of $\rho\to0$ as will be discussed in Sec.~\ref{sec:FLOW_STOUT}.
+However, it is still not obvious that the two methods remain equivalent even with finite parameters within some numerical precision.
+Therefore, in this paper, we would like to verify the equivalence of the two methods by measuring the expectation value of the action density $\langle E\rangle$ (see Sec.~\ref{sec:referece_scales} for definition) used to determine the Wilson flow scales $t_0$ and $\omega_0$, in numerical simulations.

 This paper is organized as follows.
 In Sec.~\ref{sec:FLOW_STOUT}, we give a short outline for the analytical proof of the equivalence between the Wilson flow and the stout smearing.
 Section~\ref{sec:Num_results} presents the numerical results of the action density given by both the Wilson flow and the stout-smearing methods, and then directly compare two results to verify the satisfactory condition of the equivalence with respect to the finite lattice spacing $a$ and the finite stout-smearing parameter $\rho$.
 Finally, we close with summary in Sec.~\ref{sec:SUMMARY}.